 Overall, this conference has expanded my horizon as a junior investigator and allowed me to advance my career by networking with colleagues overseas.
 And I want to thank CARRA and arthritis foundation for supporting this trip.

-In collaboration with Brigham and Women’s Hospital and Harvard Medical School, CARRA awarded full travel support for Leandra Woolnough (UT Southwestern) and partial travel support to 3 other individuals (Karen James, University of Utah; Evan Mulvihill, Nationwide Children’s; Rebecca Trachtman, Hospital for Special Surgery) to participate in the VERITY/Brigham Course in Rheumatology Clinical Research which took place May 7-12, 2018 in Boston, MA at Brigham and Women’s Hospital.
-We are pleased to share experiences from the award recipients.
+In collaboration with Brigham and Women’s Hospital and Harvard Medical School, CARRA awarded full travel support for Leandra Woolnough (UT Southwestern) and partial travel support to 3 other individuals (Karen James, University of Utah; Evan Mulvihill, Nationwide Children’s; Rebecca Trachtman, Hospital for Special Surgery) to participate in the VERITY/Brigham Course in Rheumatology Clinical Research which took place May 7-12, 2018, in Boston, Massachusetts, at Brigham and Women’s Hospital.